-Signed or n
+Signed on

-Name of the parish res ponsible
+Name of the parish responsible

 Name of volunteer

-APPENDIX XVI - Code of Ethics specific to intervention within minors under the law and vulnerable adults.
+APPENDIX XVI - Code of Ethics specific to ministry involving minors and vulnerable adults

-This code of ethics is provided, discussed and signed during stage 8 - "Orientation and training" This code of ethics is a formal step in the process of developing the Responsible Pastoral Ministry.
-It is discussed and signed during stage 8 - "Orientation and training" of the review and validation process.
+This Code of Ethics is a formal step in the process of developing the Responsible Pastoral Ministry.
+It is discussed and signed during stage 8 of the Screening Process: "Orientation and training".